African leaders move to end DR Congo conflict – DW – 02/08/2025

 Rwanda army told to 'disengage'

-The EAC-SADC talks opened on ministerial level on February 7, as leaders of the Economic Community of Central African States (ECCAS) holding an emergency meeting in Malabo.
+The EAC-SADC talks opened on ministerial level on February 7, as leaders of the Economic Community of Central African States (ECCAS) holding an emergency meeting in Malabo, Equatorial Guinea.

 In a statement, the ECCAS bloc urged the M23 rebels to stop their offensive to help address the dire humanitarian crisis, saying "We strongly condemn the M23 armed group supported by Rwanda and call upon them to immediately end their offensive," ECCAS said in a statement.